Research of the Public Administration and Policy Group

 Dynamics and directions of change in governance

-This research line conceptualises and analyses continuity and change in policies, polity, and politics and how they enable and constrain the dynamics and directions of societal change.
-Because of the wicked nature of the challenges facing governance actors in the domains of climate and water and food and agriculture, it is very important that policy systems respond to new insights, and do not become locked into old problem definitions and understandings.
+This research line conceptualizes and analyses continuity and change in policies, polity, and politics, and in turn how these enable and constrain the dynamics and directions of societal change in different contexts.
+Because of the wicked nature of the challenges facing governance actors in the fields of climate, water, environment, food and agriculture, it is very important that policy systems respond to new insights, and do not become locked-in into old problem definitions and understandings.
+Policy and institutional change towards transformation is of paramount importance, but is hard to create because policies and institutions are often deeply entrenched, surrounded by constituencies that benefit from them, and because of existing power constellations.

 -